-They varying beach access points have varying types of educational signage installed throughout the year.
+Each beach access point has varying types of educational signage installed throughout the year.
 Signs are made of either custom text or photos developed by staff or taken from posters offered by state and federal agencies.
 Their location is specific to capture beach goers as they enter the beach while their purpose is to provide necessary education material that relates to natural resource protection seasonally.